fish-shell/fish-shell/doc_src/cmds/ulimit.rst

     The maximum size of a process' data segment.

 **-f** or **--file-size**
-    The maximum size of files created by the shell.
+    The maximum size of files created by a process.

 **-l** or **--lock-size**
     The maximum size that may be locked into memory.